• Skip to primary navigation

 Next on our list is the garage parking laser.
 These units are mounted to the overhead or ceiling and work when a motion detector senses your car pulling into the garage.

-hen the unit is activated a red laser beam shines down to a fixed spot.
-As you pull your car into the garage, the bright red dot of the laser light works itself across the vehicle to a point predetermined by you – say the center of your dashboard for example.
+Wblankhen the unit is activated, a red laser beam shines down to a fixed spot.
+As you pull your car into the garage, the bright red dot of the laser light works itself across the vehicle to a point predetermined by you – a particular spot on your dashboard or hood for example.
 You then know when you are in the correct area to stop.

 6. Infrared garage parking system

 Last on our list of the top 6 best parking systems is the infrared parking sensor.
-Instead of using ultrasonic waves or laser light, these type of parking aids use dual infrared sensors, similar to what garage door openers use.
+Instead of using ultrasonic waves or laser light, these types of parking aids use dual infrared sensors, similar to those used in garage door openers.

-Instead of monitoring how far your vehicle is from an object or wall, they work by keeping your vehicle as close to the garage door as possible in order to create a maximum amount of space in front of the vehicle.
+Instead of monitoring how far your vehicle is from an object or wall, they work by keeping your vehicle as close to the garage door as possible to maximize the space in front of the vehicle.

 Of those available, the Park-Daddy Vehicle Precision Garage Parking System is the most impressive that we can recommend.
-Though fairly new to the market, it arguably has some of the highest reviews of all the modern parking sensors available today.
+It has been on the market for quite a while now and has some of the higher reviews of all the modern parking sensors available today.
 It’s also the most expensive.

 Here is how it works.
-Two easy to install infrared sensors are mounted to the walls on both sides of your garage.
+Two easy-to-install infrared sensors are mounted to the walls on both sides of your garage.
 You set them at bumper height just to the inside of the garage door.
-The Park-Daddy system also supplies you with an RF radio receiver unit that you plug into your cigarette lighter or power port.
+The Park-Daddy system also includes an RF radio receiver unit that you plug into your cigarette lighter or power port.

 Invis-a-Beam LLC Park-Daddy PDY-50-AA Single-Vehicle Precision Garage Parking Aid System, Maximize The Space in Front of Your Vehicle.
 No Hard Wiring!
 No Harmful Lasers!!

-The RF receiver unit lights up with a red light and sounds a tone when you intercept the infrared beam.
-Once you clear the beam, the sound stops and a green light on the unit comes on.
-You are now just clear of the garage door and have the maximum amount of room available in the front of your vehicle.
+The RF receiver unit lights up red and emits a tone when you intercept the infrared beam.
+Once you clear the beam, the sound stops, and a green light on the unit comes on.
+You are now just clear of the garage door and have the maximum room in front of your vehicle.

-Something to be aware of is that the Park Daddy will not accommodate two separate garage doors that are offset from each other.
+Note that the Park Daddy will not accommodate two separate garage doors offset from each other.
 You would need to purchase a system for each door.

 An additional consideration is that not all cars have power ports that are convenient to access in the car with the RF radio receiver or they may already be in use.